 What's the best way to clean brushes and grooming tools?

-On a daily basis, I will also brush my brushes with each other to remove some of the dirt and dust.
+On a daily basis, I will also brush my brushes with bristles with each other to remove some of the dirt and dust.
 Some folks like to hold a metal curry comb in one hand and use it as a scraper for the brushes as they go along the horse.
-(FYI - love metal curry combs for this use, don't like them one bit for use on a horse.)
+I use my grooming gloves to swipe my brushes across to get some of the dirt out as I'm grooming.

 Every now and again (I aim for weekly or so), I will do a deep wash with all of my brushes and curry combs.
 I usually end up also washing the brush box, too, as that tends to be a collection of hair and dust and gunk.

-A good soak and scrub in warm water with nolvasan solution, or even a mild horse shampoo will work.
+A good soak and scrub in warm water with nolvasan solution, or even a mild horse shampoo will work well.
 I will use a bucket, swirl it all around and let it soak for a few minutes.
 I then rinse thoroughly with warmish water for a few minutes.
 I like to dry my brushes with the bristles facing down or to the side - a wood handle will get a little too wet if the bristles drain into the wood.
 I have a laundry rack that unfolds, which is perfect for drying brushes and blankets.
 You can also dry in the grass, on the ground, or any place out of the way of curious horses.

 What are your ideas about cleaning brushes?
-How often do you do it?
+How often do you deep clean your horse's brushes?